adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

                 └── session_17-24-00/
 ```

-The same pattern can be seen in the image attached above in S3 Folder Structure
+The same pattern can be seen in the image (blue highlighted section) attached above in S3 Folder Structure.

+Parquet Files can be seen in each session folder.

+### 4) Why S3

+- S3 objects live forever unless deleted or transitioned via lifecycle rules.
+- You pay for storage, requests, and transfers separately.
+- Optimize costs using:
+  - Fewer, larger files
+  - Appropriate storage class transitions
+  - Lifecycle policies for cleanup

+---